 Welcome to the home of the Unzipped Sex, Tech & the Law® blog and the Sex Tech Patent IndeXXX® bulletin.
-The blog features the unique perspective of intellectual property lawyer, Maxine Lynn.
+The blog features the unique perspective of intellectual property lawyer and adult entertainment attorney, Maxine Lynn.
 Having two patents of her own on sex toys, she has a particular interest in issues faced by the Sex Tech and pornography industries.
 Maxine draws on her expertise in patent, trademark, and copyright law, with a touch of humor, for an engaging yet informative point of view on the complexities faced by the adult industry in delivering, and profiting from, pleasure for sale.

 The nature and history of the sex business brings unique legal, business, and ethics challenges.
 Sex Tech is reaching new frontiers.
 The evolution of cultural norms, as well as the unprecedented ability to access “novelties” and pornography ushered in by the Internet, has enabled the industry to emerge from silence enforced by taboo to a multibillion dollar business serving the mainstream marketplace.
 With change, however, comes the need to adapt laws and business practices, and resolve disputes of ethics among ideologies of progression verses those of tradition.
 This is rarely easy in any business, let alone the sex business.

 Sex Tech, long covered by the fig leaf of “adult novelty products,” has come a far way from the days of vibrators with plastic phalluses and simple dual vibration settings.
 Today, sex toys are designed for men, women, and couples, and have internal processors, sensors, and virtual reality components.
 The sex toy industry is estimated to be a 15 billion dollar business.
 As the saying goes, however, “more money, more problems.”
 Patents are proliferating in the Sex Tech space, leading to patent wars and so-called “patent trolls.”
 There are calls for the Food and Drug Administration to provide safety regulations for sex toys, which have historically been largely unregulated.
 Ethical questions are arising, for example, surrounding sex with dolls and robots – yes, the robots are coming (pun much intended).